cander67/eBike-Use/README.md

 Analysis of eBike-Use
 =====================

 This project parses, cleans, and analyzes the Ford GoBike dataset from [Kaggle](https://www.kaggle.com/datasets/chirag02/ford-gobike-2019feb-tripdata).
 The current scope includes analysis and visualization of rider use patterns.
-This project was submitted as a course requirement for the Udacity Data Analyst Nanodegree program.

 Pre-requisites
 ---------------------

-This project was completed using the following setup:
+Local development can be accomplished by creating a virtual environment using Python 3.11 and installing the necessary dependencies as described below.

+Install dependencies from the terminal using the following command: `pip install -r requirements.txt`

+OR

+Manually install the following:
 - Python 3.11
 - Jupyter notebook 6.5.4

 The following third-party Python libraries were used:
-- NumPy
+- NumPy 1.26.4
-- Pandas
+- Pandas 2.2.1
-- Seaborn
+- Seaborn 0.13.2
-- Matplotlib
+- Matplotlib 3.8.3

 Getting Started
 ---------------------